semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 A finding is **unreachable** if the dependency contains a known vulnerability, but the vulnerable matching code is not used in your codebase.

+A finding is **undetermined** if Semgrep detects a match for the dependency in the vulnerable version range, but does not scan for the reachability of this vulnerability.
+This is most common with older or lower severity vulnerabilities.

 In Semgrep Cloud Platform, specific findings of a dependency and code match are called **usages**.
 Usages are grouped by their **vulnerability**.
 Vulnerabilities in Semgrep Supply Chain typically have a CVE number corresponding to the record in the [CVE Program](https://www.cve.org/About/Overview).

 Semgrep Cloud Platform also includes a list of **Advisories** for reference.
 Advisories include all vulnerabilities covered by Semgrep Supply Chain, regardless of whether the related dependency is used in scanned code.